Grand tourer

-A grand tourer (GT) is a type of car that is designed for high speed and long-distance driving, due to a combination of performance and luxury attributes.
+A grand tourer (GT) is a type of car that is designed for high speed, long-distance driving with luxury specifications.
 The most common format is a front-engine, rear-wheel-drive two-door coupé with either a two-seat or a 2+2 arrangement.
-Grand tourers are most often the coupé derivative of luxury saloons or sedans.
+Grand tourers are often the coupé derivative of luxury saloons or sedans.
+Some models, such as the Ferrari 250 GT, Jaguar E-Type, and Aston Martin DB5, are considered classic examples of gran turismo cars.